Risk, returns & timeframes illustration

 • If Company B’s share price is down to US$140 and they paid dividends of US$9 per share per year, that would be a dividend yield of 6.4%.

-So even when stocks fall from time to time, you’ll still get the win!
+So even when stocks fall from time to time, you could still end up with a positive result.

 When do you pay tax on dividends?